EVERY COUNTY HAS AN ELECTION OFFICIAL

 KANSAS CONDUCTS AN AUDIT FOLLOWING EVERY ELECTION

 Post-election audits took place for the first time in Kansas history in 2019 under Secretary Schwab’s administration.
-Kansas counties have conducted more than 400 post-election audits and every legal ballot has been accounted for.
 A post-election audit is conducted by a sworn and trained bi-partisan board and is open to the public.
-Post-election audits will take place following the 2022 elections.
 For more information on post-election audits in your county, please contact your county election officer HERE.

 YOU CAN REPORT VOTER FRAUD